Kairn/se-fortune-capital/README.md

 ***This website is merely a market simulator, meaning that no real transaction will ever occur.
 Users can deposit any amount of USD into their accounts, and any asset that a user owns remains virtual forever.***

-**API Update: Great news, I have changed the source code to accommodate IEX Cloud API migration in JUNE 2019.
-All features of the website are now functional again!**
+**API Update: Sad news, IEX had a few changes to their API policies again, including restricting access to certain endpoints for free accounts.
+I have decided to stop code updates due to their excessive inconsistencies.**

 ## Build
 ### Prerequisites